 Children’s Zoo: A variety of exotic and domestic species including barn owls, beavers, Patagonian cavies, alpaca, chickens, red fox, Pallas’ cat, pot-bellied pigs, Pueblan milk snake, domestic donkey, Jacob sheep, Nigerian dwarf goats and zebu; assist with daily sea lion presentations

-REAR: Includes Bactrian camels, bald eagle, Trans-Caspian urial, Visayan warty pigs, Indian blue peafowl, emu, and a large variety of venomous and non-venomous reptiles including prehensile-tailed skink, pine snake, carpet python, Mexican beaded lizards, leaf-tailed geckos, and wood turtles.
+REAR: Includes Bactrian camels, Trans-Caspian urial, Visayan warty pigs, Chinese muntjac, Bennett’s wallaby, white-napped crane, emu, and a variety of reptiles including prehensile-tailed skink, pine snake, carpet python, Mexican beaded lizards, leaf-tailed geckos, and wood turtles.
 Interns will not handle venomous animals.

-NAW: Arctic fox, North American porcupine, Canada lynx, Mexican wolves, Chinese muntjac, white-naped cranes, striped hyena, Bennett’s wallaby, serval, Hartmann’s mountain zebra, and ostrich.
+NAW: Arctic fox, Canada lynx, Mexican wolves, red panda, painted dogs, African lion, striped hyena, Bennett’s wallaby, serval, Hartmann’s mountain zebra, ostrich, and bald eagles.

 Ambassador Animals: Interns assist daily care of ambassador animals.
 This is a diverse collection including several species of invertebrates, amphibians, reptiles, birds, and small mammals.
 Besides assisting husbandry, interns will learn handling for social acclimation and short public presentations.